wolfehr/IIPs/iips/iip-tba.md

 # Rationale

-This allows DAO members to better express their preferences for who should represent the DAO on the Council; DAO members gain the ability to express a preference for mulCandidates that have wide support at the DAO but few first-choice votes (e.g., everyone's second choice) have a chance at winning a seat.
+This allows DAO members to better express their preferences for who should represent the DAO on the Council; DAO members gain the ability to express a preference for multiple candidates, including a full council, and candidates that have wide support at the DAO but few first-choice votes (e.g., everyone's second choice) have a chance at winning a seat, which would be benificial to ensure the Council makes decisions that represent the DAO overall.

 # Test Cases